 In ACI 360, Section 6.2 – Load transfer mechanisms, the primary, and most effective, method of load transfer across the CJ is the use of smooth dowels.

-In order to save time and expense, designers sometimes elect to permit the use common (deformed) steel reinforcing bars (rebar) across the joints.
+In order to save time and expense, designers sometimes elect to permit the use of common (deformed) steel reinforcing bars (rebar) across the joints.
 ACI 360, Section 6.2 references this as follows:

 “Another load-transfer mechanism is enhanced aggregate interlock.
 Enhanced aggregate interlock depends on a combination of the effect of a small amount of deformed reinforcement continued through the joint and the irregular face of the cracked concrete at joints for load transfer.
 The continuation of a small percentage of deformed reinforcement (0.1% of the slab cross-sectional area) through sawcut contraction joints in combination with joint spacings (Fig. 6.6), has been used successfully by some designers to provide load-transfer capability without using dowels.
 A slab design that uses this small amount of deformed reinforcement to enhance aggregate interlock at the joints should conform to the following: